-Fire hazard The electrical system can be overloaded by the use of incorrect fuses.
+Fire hazard The electrical system can be overloaded if the wrong fuses are used.

-Use only fuses with the prescribed amperage.
+- Use only fuses with the prescribed amperage.
 Never by-pass or repair fuses.

 The main fuse protects all power consumers in the vehicle.
 It is in the housing of the starter relay next to the battery.